 The two other essential safety devices for your ECE workbench are a decent variac and Differential Probes.

 A Note from HL: I wanted to go ahead and share this post.
 It has been sitting in my drafts for way too long.
 My senior year of Computer Engineering has been quite a doozy, especially with COVID causing a late start (result: accelerated pace).
-I apologize about having to delay the SS2590 review until November or December.
+I apologize about having to delay the SS2590 review until May/June 2021 (College).
 By doing the ES9038 HL Stage I and Stage II mods, I ate the time I did have, but it’ll be worth it.

 Differences Devices for Different Protection